Harmondsworth Great Barn: Structure

-The barn measures 192 ft long, 37 ft wide, and 39 ft high, with twelve bays, running in a north–south direction.
+The barn is constructed nearly entirely of oak.
+It measures 192 ft long, 37 ft wide, and 39 ft high, with twelve bays, running in a north–south direction.
 It occupies a footprint of about 7110 sqft and has an internal volume of about 173000 cuft.
 There are three doors on the east side to permit the entry of wagons.
 The exterior of the barn is weatherboarded, with a hipped tiled roof.
 It was originally a much larger structure, with two wings, but the north wing was dismantled in 1774 and rebuilt in the now-demolished hamlet of Heathrow, on the site of the modern airport.
-The vast majority of the surviving structure is original; it has been estimated that 95 per cent of the timbers, including the external weatherboarding, have survived from the original building.
-It has been described by English Heritage as "a supreme example of late-medieval craftsmanship – a masterpiece of carpentry containing one of the best and most intact interiors of its age and type in all of Europe."
+It has been estimated that 95 per cent of the timbers, including the external weatherboarding, have survived from the original building.
+The barn has been described by English Heritage as "a supreme example of late-medieval craftsmanship – a masterpiece of carpentry containing one of the best and most intact interiors of its age and type in all of Europe."

-It is an outstanding example of a late medieval aisled barn and is the largest timber-framed building in England.
+The barn is an outstanding example of a late medieval aisled barn and is the largest timber-framed building in England.
 Barns of this type were based on a longitudinal frame, with two rows of posts connected by arcade plates.
 Because such barns tend to be both long and high, they experience high structural loads from the wind.
 They therefore have numerous internal braces, acting in much the same way as buttresses, to strengthen the structure.
 This gives the barn its distinctive internal appearance, with a lattice of beams and braces holding up the roof.
 The techniques used in its construction are similar to those employed on the great cathedrals being built at the time, and some of the same craftsmen were probably involved.